mercurius-js/mercurius/examples/graphiql-plugin/README.md

   }
 }

-// This is required for the mercurius integration export function umdPlugin(props) {
+// This is required for the Mercurius integration export function umdPlugin(props) {
     return graphiqlSamplePlugin(props)
 }